Flynn Downes

-A product of Ipswich Town's academy, which he joined in 2006, Downes made his debut for the club in 2017.
+A product of the Ipswich Town academy, which he joined in 2006, Downes made his debut for the club in 2017.
 After spending some time on loan at Luton Town in 2018, Downes returned to Ipswich and firmly established himself in the first team for the next few seasons.
-After much speculation surrounding his future starting in summer 2020, Downes joined Swansea City in August 2021.
+After much speculation surrounding his future starting in summer 2020, Downes joined Swansea City in August 2021, moving on to West Ham United the following year.
+In his first season at West Ham, he won the 2023 Europa Conference League title.
+He spent the 2023–24 season on loan at EFL Championship club Southampton before joining the club permanently in 2024.
+He has represented his country at youth levels.